MicrosoftDocs/memdocs/memdocs/autopilot/troubleshooting.md

 ## Troubleshooting process

-Whether you are performing user-driven or self-deploying device deployments, the troubleshooting process is about the same.
-It's always useful to understand the flow for a specific device:
+Whether you're performing user-driven or self-deploying device deployments, the troubleshooting process is about the same.
+It's useful to understand the flow for a specific device:

-- A network connection is established.
+1. A network connection is established.
 The connection can be a wireless (Wi-fi) or wired (Ethernet) connection.
-- The Windows Autopilot profile is downloaded.
-When using a wired connection, or manually establishing a wireless connection, the Windows Autopilot profile is downloaded from the Autopilot deployment service as soon as the network connection is in place.
+2. The Windows Autopilot profile is downloaded.
+When you use a wired connection, or manually establish a wireless connection, the profile downloadeds from the Autopilot deployment service as soon as the network connection is in place.
-- User authentication occurs.
+3. User authentication occurs.
 When performing a user-driven deployment, the user will enter their Azure Active Directory credentials, which will be validated.
-- Azure Active Directory join occurs.
+4. Azure Active Directory join occurs.
 For user-driven deployments, the device will be joined to Azure AD using the specified user credentials.
 For self-deploying scenarios, the device will be joined without specifying any user credentials.
-- Automatic MDM enrollment occurs.
+5. Automatic MDM enrollment occurs.
 As part of the Azure AD join process, the device will enroll in the MDM service configured in Azure AD (for example, Microsoft Intune).
-- Settings are applied.
+6. Settings are applied.
 If the [enrollment status page](enrollment-status.md) is configured, most settings will be applied while the enrollment status page is displayed.
 If not configured or available, settings will be applied after the user is signed in.

 For troubleshooting, key activities to perform are: